dichha/SDEResume/resume-dichha.md

 * Built a web application [TotalWeather](http://totalweather.herokuapp.com/) using Ruby on Rails framework.
 Used agile development methodology with sprints of 2 weeks in a team of 5 members.
 * Built an android [application](https://github.com/dichha/mobile_computing)  that changes music tempo with user's movement speed.
 Built in android's devices such as accelerometer and gyroscope were used for sensing movement type.
 * Built a [simple](https://github.com/dichha/Intro-to-networks) chat client and a server that serves static and dynamic contents.
 * Wrote scripts to track online [trackers](https://github.com/dichha/https://github.com/dichha/NetworkSecurityPrivacy/tree/master/Project1/scripts) in Alexa's top 500 websites.
-Analysed [short URLs](https://github.com/dichha/NetworkSecurityPrivacy/tree/master/Projects%20II/scripts) in a day (November 5th, 2016) of worth of tweets.
+Analysed [short URLs](https://github.com/dichha/NetworkSecurityPrivacy/tree/master/Projects%20II/scripts) in a day (November 5th, 2016) worth of tweets.

 <p style="text-align:left;margin:0; padding:0"><b>Luther College</b>; Decorah, IA <span style="float:right">September 2015 - May 2016</span></p>
 Senior Capstone Project<br>